Michael4d45/mago-vscode/README.md

 ## Related Projects

-- [Mago](https://github.com/carthage-software/mago) - The PHP linter and static analyzer
+- [Mago](https://github.com/carthage-software/mago) - The PHP linter and static analyzer that powers this extension
-- [phpstan-vscode](https://github.com/SanderRonde/phpstan-vscode) - Inspiration for this extension